Selling Dreams in the Age of Speculative Technology

 Quantum computing offers a striking example.
 The 2025 Nobel Prize in Physics was awarded to John Clarke, Michel H. Devoret, and John M. Martinis “for the discovery of macroscopic quantum mechanical tunnelling and energy quantisation in an electric circuit.”
 Their work revealed that quantum effects—once confined to the microscopic world—can emerge in circuits large enough to see, laying the foundation for today’s superconducting qubits.
 Quantum systems promise radically new ways of computation through superposition, entanglement, and tunnelling—phenomena that classical chips cannot truly replicate.
 Yet the road from elegant physics to practical machines remains brutally hard.
 Qubits are fragile, error rates stubbornly high, and environmental noise constantly threatens to erase their delicate states.
 The Nobel Prize rightly honors a fundamental scientific breakthrough, but it doesn’t mean quantum computers are anywhere near replacing GPUs and HBM-powered systems.
 The discovery is profound—but the commercialization story is still very much a dream under construction.

-Interestingly, quantum computing stocks have surged sharply over the past eight months, recovering from a major crash earlier this year.
+Interestingly, quantum computing stocks have surged sharply over the past eight months (Feb 2, 2025-October 2, 2025), recovering from a major crash earlier this year.
 The rebound came after a steep decline triggered by Jensen Huang’s remarks suggesting that quantum computing is unlikely to become a reality in the near future.
 Although Huang later softened his position, I still agree with his initial assessment.
 The excitement that followed feels less like renewed scientific optimism and more like another speculative cycle fueled by narrative rather than progress.
 Most of the field’s current funding still comes from government research programs, not private demand, yet market narratives continue to portray quantum computing as an imminent revolution.
 When expectations race ahead of the underlying science, disappointment becomes inevitable.
 And when executives quietly sell shares while retail investors rush in, the market stops being a platform for innovation and instead becomes a mechanism for wealth transfer—from hope to disillusionment.

 Quantum computing may indeed prove transformative in theory, but in practice—when measured by economic efficiency, energy use, and scalability—it is likely to be outperformed, at least for now and for the foreseeable future, by the relentless progress of GPUs coupled with HBM memory.